 - Once the fries are cooked or crispy, top with cheese until it’s completely melted.

-- Sprinkle with bacon and salt and pepper if needed.
+- Sprinkle with bacon, salt and pepper if needed.

 Nothing beats freshly roasted veggies!
 Pair with burgers and hot dogs, or enjoy them alone!